sruthi-dindu/Digitizing-Consent-Forms/README.md

 Tesseract: Tesseract is one of the most widely used open-source OCR engines.
 It provides support for over 100 languages and has gained popularity due to its accuracy and extensive community support.
 Google Cloud Vision OCR: This OCR model is part of Google Cloud's suite of AI services.
 It offers advanced OCR capabilities, including text recognition, language detection, and automatic document structure extraction.
 Microsoft Azure OCR: Azure OCR is a cloud-based OCR service provided by Microsoft Azure.
 It offers accurate and efficient text recognition in various languages and can be integrated with other Azure services.
-Amazon Textract: Textract is Amazon Web Services' OCR service that goes beyond traditional OCR by providing the ability to extract structured data from documents.
+Amazon Textract: Textract is Amazon Web Services OCR service that goes beyond traditional OCR by providing the ability to extract structured data from documents.
 It can identify tables, forms, and key-value pairs, making it suitable for complex document analysis.

 Now, let's discuss why EasyOCR is a preferred choice for many developers:
 Easy Integration: EasyOCR is designed to be user-friendly and easy to integrate into Python applications.
 Its API is straightforward, enabling developers of all skill levels to incorporate OCR capabilities effortlessly.